What is the Sandbox?

 Sandbox Development Group

 The ACRL Framework for Information Literacy Sandbox was made possible with funding from the Association of College and Research Libraries (ACRL).
-The ACRL Sandbox development team includes Sharon Mader, ACRL Visiting Program Officer for Information Literacy; and Donna Witek and Susan Miller, Framework Advisory Board members, with help from the Framework Advisory Board, and members of the ACRL Student Learning and Information Literacy Committee.
+Created and launched in 2016, the ACRL Sandbox development team included Sharon Mader, ACRL Visiting Program Officer for Information Literacy; and Donna Witek and Susan Miller, ACRL Framework for Information Literacy Advisory Board members, with help from other members of the Framework Advisory Board, and members of the ACRL Student Learning and Information Literacy Committee.
 The site was created and designed in collaboration with The Cherry Hill Company.

 Ongoing coordination and monitoring of the Sandbox will be provided by the Sandbox site administrators.
 Future development and improvements will be informed by analysis of use and input from users.